 SmartUpscale

-SmartUpscale is an extension for Firefox and Chrome web-browsers, that prevents blurring images which have their size in physical pixels larger than their natural size by an integer number of times.
-In other words, the extension applies integer-ratio scaling (integer scaling) to images on webpages.
+SmartUpscale is an extension for Firefox and Chrome web-browsers, that applies integer scaling to images on webpages.
+Prevents blurring images which have their size in physical pixels an integer number of times larger than their real size.

-Useful with HiDPI (high-DPI) displays, including 4K monitors at OS-level zoom of 200%.
+Useful with displays with high pixel density (HiDPI, high-DPI, Retina), including 4K/5K monitors at OS-level zoom of 200%.

 The scale is calculated individually for each image.